 The past month has been fairly rough for Eubank Funeral Home in Canton, TX, a small city of about 3,500 residents located 60 miles east of Dallas.

-But it’s not because business is slow; it’s because they were recent the victim of a common cyber-hijacking scam.
+But it’s not because business is slow; it’s because they were recently the victim of a common cyber-hijacking scam.
 A what?